-Regulations of this Act

-- 40. (1) The Minister may by notice in the Gazette, make regulations regarding- - (a) any matter which is required or permitted by this Act;

-- (b) any notice required by this Act to be prescribed; - (c) any administrative or procedural matter necessary for the provisions of this Act. - (2) In the exercise of his or her powers under subsection (1), the Minister is obliged to consider the recommendations of the Authority.

-Repeal and amendment of laws

-- 41. (1) The laws specified in Schedule 1 are repealed or amended to the extent indicated in the third column thereof. - (2) Any regulation, license, appointment, designation, determination or other thing which was made, issued or done under a law repealed by this section and which could 30 be made, issued or done, under any provision of this Act, is deemed to have been made, issued or done under the last-mentioned provision and remains in force until repealed or amended.

-Application of this Act

-42. In the event of conflict between the provisions of this Act and any other law 35 relating to broadcasting, the provisions of this Act must prevail.

-Short title and commencement

-- 43. (1) This Act is called the Broadcasting Act, 1998, and comes into operation on a date determined by the President by proclamation in the Gazette. - (2) Different dates may be fixed for the coming into operation of different sections of 40 this Act by proclamation in the Gazette.
+- 40. Regulations.-(1) The Minister may, by notice in the Gazette, make regulations regarding- - (a) any notice required or permitted to be issued by the Minister in terms of this Act; and - (b) any administrative or procedural matter which it is necessary to prescribe in order to give effect to the provisions of this Act. - (2) No regulation may be made under subsection (1) on any matter falling within the functions of the Authority in terms of this Act, the IBA Act or any other law. - 41.
+Repeal and amendment of laws.--(1) The laws specified in Schedule 1 are repealed or amended to the extent indicated in the third column thereof. - (2) Any regulation, license, appointment, designation, determination or other thing which was made, issued or done under a law repealed by this section and which could be made, issued or done, under any provision of this Act, is deemed to have been made, issued or done under the last-mentioned provision and remains in force until repealed or amended. - 42.
+Application of this Act.-In the event of conflict between the provisions of this Act and any other law relating to broadcasting, the provisions of this Act must prevail. - 43.
+Short title and commencement.--(1) This Act is called the Broadcasting Act, 1999, and comes into operation on a date determined by the President by proclamation in the Gazette. - (2) Different dates may be fixed for the coming into operation of different sections of this Act by proclamation in the Gazette.

-SCHEDULE
+Schedule